 Ministry for Social Justice, Peace, and Creation Care

-Indigenous justice: We recognize the legacy and ongoing harm that has been done by Settlers to the Indigenous, Métis, and Inuit people on the Turtle island.
-We seek to privilege Indigenous voices so as to learn and be transformed by them, and to challenge our dominant worldview.
+We recognize the legacy and ongoing harm that has been done by Settlers to the First Nations, Métis, and Inuit people on the Turtle Island.
+We seek to prioritize Indigenous voices so as to learn and be transformed by them, and to challenge our dominant worldview.

-Climate justice: The climate emergency is the most pressing issue of our time.
+The climate emergency is the most pressing issue of our time.
 Its impacts are felt differently across gender and racial lines.
 Women, Indigenous communities, Black and other racialized communities face the worst consequences of climate change.
-As a Ministry, we recognize and work towards a just climate transition that addresses the structural , intersecting injustices in our society.
+As a Ministry, we recognize and work towards a just climate transition that addresses the structural, intersecting injustices in our society.